flavorjones/release_marker/README.md

         only_label: "rails"  # which stories are relevant? those labeled "rails"
         release_name: "frontend"  # (optional) name used in the release marker

 ### With Rake

 In your Rakefile (optionally):

     require 'release_marker/rake'

-which creates the following rake tasks:

-* release_marker:changelog # generate a changelog of accepted stories since your last deploy
+Generate a changelog of accepted stories since your last deploy:

+    rake release_marker:changelog

-* release_marker:release # create a release marker in Pivotal Tracker, and generate a changelog
+Create a release marker in Pivotal Tracker, and generate a changelog:

+    rake release_marker:release

 ### With Your Deployment Script